-The Equity Benchmark return for the year to end December 2020 was plus 1.4%.
-The wider European equity index produced a positive return of 4.25% but the FTSE All share declined by 9.75%.
-The US market fared better (as in recent years) the benchmark S&P index gained 15%.
+The Equity Benchmark return for the year to end December 2020 was 1%.
+The wider European equity index produced a negative return of -1.5 %.
+The US market fared better (as in recent years) the benchmark S&P index gained 8.7%.

 Following a strong performance in 2019, equity markets sold off aggressively from all-times highs in February as the growing and devastating impact of COVID-19 became evident.

-The US equity market recovery was assisted by monetary stimulus support, but perhaps more forcefully by political support as highlighted by an increasing budget deficit which is now expected to exceed \$3.3 trillion (16% of GDP) in 2020, the largest deficit since 1945, (versus 5% forecasts at the start of the year).
-European equites also recovered strongly from their mid-march lows helped in-part by ECB support but the economic boost from the substantial and coordinated approach by European political leaders to deal with the COVID-19 crisis probably had a greater impact.
-US and European equity returns were both boosted by currency appreciation due to weaker sterling.
-UK equities underperformed (again) as a less than convincing outcome to Brexit related trade negotiations dented confidence in FTSE stocks.
+The US equity market rebound was assisted by monetary stimulus support, but perhaps more forcefully by political support as highlighted by an increasing budget deficit which is now expected to exceed \$3.3 trillion (16% of GDP) in 2020, the largest deficit since 1945, (versus 5% forecasts at the start of the year).
+European equites recovered 50% from their mid-March lows helped in-part by ECB support but the economic boost from the substantial and coordinated approach by European political leaders to deal with the COVID-19 crisis probably had a greater impact.